Blue-collar workers have highest eligibility for short-term disability benefits, lowest for long-term

 Short-term disability benefits provide for salary replacement, most often partial, for a 6- to 12-month period.
 Long-term disability benefits provide a monthly cash amount to eligible employees who, due to nonwork-related illness or injury, are unable to work for an extended period of time; most participants have a waiting period of 3 or 6 months, or until sick leave and short-term disability benefits end, before benefit payments begin.

-Bureau of Labor Statistics, U.S. Department of Labor, The Editor's Desk, Blue-collar workers have highest eligibility for short-term disability benefits, lowest for long-term on the Internet at http://www.bls.gov/opub/ted/1999/nov/wk5/art01.htm (visited December 09, 2013).
+Bureau of Labor Statistics, U.S. Department of Labor, The Economics Daily, Blue-collar workers have highest eligibility for short-term disability benefits, lowest for long-term on the Internet at https://www.bls.gov/opub/ted/1999/nov/wk5/art01.htm (visited January 19, 2018).

 A look at employment, wages, and job safety in breweries and producer prices for beer.